 Butt is either of the two-round fleshy parts of the human body that form the bottom.
 The muscles that exist in butts are inactive while you are in a seated position.
-If this sitting posture is for the prolonged duration then it can weaken over a period of time.
+If this sitting posture is for a prolonged duration then it can weaken over a period of time.
 This means movements that require the butt muscle to work become more difficult such as climbing stair-case or rising from a seated position.
-If this posture is continuous for the prolonged duration then this can even lead to extra stress on the lower back and hamstrings (a round fleshy muscle that is present in the butt) to do the work of the weak butt, which can lead to injury and pain.
+If this posture is continuous for a prolonged duration then this can even lead to extra stress on the lower back and hamstrings (a round fleshy muscle that is present in the butt) to do the work of the weak butt, which can lead to injury and pain.

 4. Diabetes Risk

-According to researchers at the University of Leicester Departments of Health Sciences and Cardiovascular Sciences people who have desk-bound job and spend most of time sitting have a greater chance of developing type 2 diabetes.
+According to researchers at the University of Leicester Departments of Health Sciences and Cardiovascular Sciences people who have a desk-bound job and spend most of time sitting have a greater chance of developing type 2 diabetes.
 Diabetes is a life-long disease that affects the way your body handles glucose, a kind of sugar, in your blood.

 5. Rounded Shoulders